jswelling/CMU-MS-DAS-Vis-S24/docs/course_intro_body.md

 * Can you clone a Github repository and run the code in it?
 * Can  you build a Conda or Pip environment from a requirements.txt file?

+_Big News_ : Apparently that didn't get covered in your intro.
+Unless we get lucky and everybody knows this already, we'll be doing an emergency Git class Thursday.

 ## Other Experience ##